juandanceswild/bittrexBot/README.md

 * extCoinBalance - off exchange token count
 * checkInterval - how often the bot will check for orders

+*Specal Options*

+* Leaving sell value and / or percent out of the config will disable placement of sell orders.
+Buys will still place and when they trigger, the bracket will still shift.
+* Leaving buy value and / or percent out of the config will disable placement of buy orders.
+Sells will still place and when they trigger, the bracket will still shift.

 The percentage values are actual percentages...not decimals.
 So if you want to trade 3.25% you would input 3.25 in that value.
-I would also not recommend going below 20 seconds for the checkInterval.
+I would also not recommend going below 10 seconds for the checkInterval.
 Otherwise, it's possible to induce a race condition with bittrex.

 #### Example file